-- Is the card worth it?
 If you’re a leisurely traveler, seeing only a couple of attractions a day, a city card/pass may not be right for you.

-- The value of these cards are in using them at as many attractions as you can.
+The value of these cards are in using them at as many attractions as you can.
 For example, if you pay $50 for the card and only see two attractions that cost $20 each without the card (at the door cost), you lost $10.
 However, if you see four attractions that cost $20 each without the card, you’ve saved $30, and so on.

 City cards/passes go out of their way to give you access to the biggest tourist attractions in the city, that’s how they get people to buy them.
 This means the majority of the research of what to see and do is done for you.
 With a Tripit and Lonely Planet search to supplement the card’s attractions, you have your travel itinerary list done!

-- Keep in mind that the card focuses on attractions that cost money to view or do.
+City cards and passes focus on attractions that cost money to view or do.
 So, the card will get you a pretty comprehensive list of popular things to do, to that extent.
 We supplement the card with free attractions (architecture, parks, sculptures, hikes, etc).

-- Use the hop-on-hop-off tour as transportation to attractions.
 It’s multipurpose in that it works as a tour of the city, but it'll also get you from place to place.
 This means saving on taxi fare or parking fees.

-- Usually the hop-on-hop-off is only good for one day, so use it wisely.
+However, keep in mind that usually the hop-on-hop-off is only good for one day, so use it wisely.
 Plan out the attractions you want to see using the bus so that you get them all in in one day.

-- Plan ahead!
 Don’t buy the card and think you’re done with planning.
 This approach will lead to valuable wasted time in figuring out where to go next.
 Plan out the destinations and their order ahead of time for each day you have the card.
 This way, you can fit in most everything you want to do and not miss a single attraction.

 Here’s our process for planning:

-- We open every available attraction in our browser, each in its own tab.
+We open every available attraction in our browser, each in its own tab.

-- Together, we look at each attraction page and decide if it’s something we want to do.
+Together, we look at each attraction page and decide if it’s something we want to do.
 We consider the value, the time it will take to do, and the location.
 We close the tabs with attractions on them that we don’t want to do.
 We then organize the remaining attractions’ tabs we want to do by priority.

-- Using the provided map, we figure out where all of the attractions we’re doing are located.
+Using the provided map, we figure out where all of the attractions we’re doing are located.
 We note how close they’re to the hop-on-hop-off bus stops.

 We look up hours of operation and determine if we need to reserve a time or space for any attractions.

 Using all of the gathered data, we logically plan out our itinerary.
 Making sure that we pack in as much as we can, but keeping it realistic, so we’re not rushed and not enjoying the venue.
 We know how far we’re comfortable walking, where the bus will take us and how long we’ll spend at each attraction.